HazyResearch/deepdive/doc/example-spouse.md

 Now we have generated what looks more like the standard input to a machine learning problem—a set of objects, represented by sets of features, which we want to classify (here, as true or false mentions of a spousal relation).
 However, we **don't have any supervised labels** (i.e., a set of correct answers) for a machine learning algorithm to learn from!
-In most real world applications, a sufficiently large set of supervised labels is _not_ in fact available.
+In most real world applications, a sufficiently large set of supervised labels is _not_ available.
-With DeepDive, we take the approach sometimes referred to as _distant supervision_ or _data programming_, where we instead generate a **noisy set of labels using a mix of mappings from secondary datasets & other heuristic rules**.
+With DeepDive, we take the approach sometimes referred to as _distant supervision_ or _data programming_, where we instead generate a **noisy set of labels using a mix of mappings from secondary datasets and other heuristic rules**.

-## 2. Distant supervision with data & rules
+## 2. Distant supervision with data and rules
-In this section, we'll use _distant supervision_ (or '_data programming_') to provide a noisy set of labels to supervise our candidate relation mentions, with which we will train a machine learning model.
+In this section, we'll use _distant supervision_ (or '_data programming_') to provide a noisy set of labels for candidate relation mentions, with which we will train a machine learning model.

 We'll describe two basic categories of approaches: